binyamin/binyam.in/email pet peeves.md

 ## Admit yourself
 When you deliberately make yourself vulnerable, you build others' trust and confidence.
-In a recent newsletter, Cullin McGrath revealed his subscriber count.
+In one issue of his newsletter,[Cullin McGrath](https://cullinm.com) revealed his subscriber count.
 Although it seemed like a small number to me, I knew he was legit.
 He wasn't reaching for praise; he simply wanted to share ideas and opinions.

 ## Emails are not blog posts
 Keep it short.